Now can we fix California's school facilities?

 School facility bonds are loans.
 The size of a school bond (whether state or local) is usually expressed in terms of its principal — the amount of money that it will raise, hopefully soon.
 But the total long-term cost of a school bond also includes fees and interest.

 During the decades examined above, average interest rates fell.
 Some school districts were able to take advantage of this trend, refinancing their bond debt to take advantage of lower rates.
-Interest rates spiked in recent years, which has increased the cost of financing for school bonds.
+Interest rates spiked in recent years, which increased the cost of financing for school bonds.
 Higher rates mean less of the money goes toward building.

 Who makes money from school facility bonds?